 What we do

-- equip civil society organizations (CSOs) with human rights knowledge, skills and tools to address barriers to the participation of youth, women and children in decision-making processes;
+- equip civil society organizations (CSOs) and community leaders with human rights knowledge, skills and tools to address barriers to the participation of youth, women and children in decision-making processes that concern them;

 - strengthen and provide inclusive spaces for civil society, community leaders and government authorities to work collaboratively and promote the participation and inclusion of youth, women and children in their communities;